 Slipper sales went up 70% during the pandemic, and divorce lawyers saw a 34% increase in business.
 These stats grabbed the audience’s attention as Jay Baer, keynote speaker and founder of Convince & Convert, opened his presentation about relevant content, “The 3 Drawbridges: How to Cross the Moat of B2B Buyers’ Attention,” at the B2B Marketing Exchange.

-Jay painted brought memories of the early days of lockdowns into sharp focus: The ground shifting beneath our feet.
+Jay brought memories of the early days of lockdowns into sharp focus: The ground shifting beneath our feet.
 The uncertainty we experienced.
 The ways B2B marketers rose to the challenge and embraced fresh approaches to respond to that uncertainty.

 While people flocked to divorce attorneys (presumably in their slippers), Salesforce says that nine out of 10 marketers changed their content strategies.
 Total marketing messages skyrocketed by 40%, according to Forrester.